threefoldfoundation/www_threefold_farming/content/page/home/features2/feature2/feature2.md

 ---
 id: connect_the_world
 svg:
-title: Make Data Safe
+title: Connect the world
 ---

-Join a participatory economy that brings a more performant, secure, and sustainable Internet.
+Enable a more accessible, affordable, and sustainable Internet by creating shorter bridges between people and capacity.